-A Podiatrist is trained to assess the feet and lower limb, diagnose and treat injuries, provide injury prevention strategies and education on the latest in running shoe technology.
+A Podiatrist is trained to assess the feet and lower limb, diagnose and manage injuries, provide injury prevention strategies and education on the latest in running shoe technology.
 If you are thinking of starting a running program, or are presently running, then a visit to a Podiatrist will ensure that you are doing everything possible to remain injury free.

 How we can help

 Everyday life and physical activities such as running and sports place enormous pressure on our feet, which can lead to permanent foot changes and pain.
 If you experience heel, arch or foot pain book a biomechanical assessment with our Podiatrists.
 We’ll undertake a thorough assessment of your symptoms and feet to develop an effective care management plan to get you back on your feet and performing at your best.
 At your biomechanical assessment, the Podiatrists will take a detailed history, perform a physical assessment, use video walking analysis and take a 3D foot scan to find out what’s causing the pain.